Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ➽ Contact the Tourist Office for more information about Saint-Raphaël.

-Mandelieu is known as the Capital of Mimosa, both for its sweeping mimosa views up the mountain and for the Parc Emmanuelle de Marande, a mimosa arboretum, which is also known as the Museum of Mimosa, a green and golden wave in the Capitou neighborhood.
+Mandelieu is known as the Capital of Mimosa, both for its sweeping mimosa views up the mountain and for the Parc Emmanuelle de Marande (she was a French writer with strong roots in the town), a mimosa arboretum, which is also known as the Museum of Mimosa, a green and golden wave in the Capitou neighborhood.

 The Mandelieu tourist office organizes all sorts of mimosa tours, whether into the mountains above town on foot or by car (2CV even!) or to Emmanuelle de Marande park.

-Of course Mandelieu has its own mimosa festival in February, with a Mimosa Queen election... and like other towns along the coast at the foot of l'Estérel, you'll have one foot in the azure Mediterranean and the other in the golden hills of Tanneron forest above.
+Of course Mandelieu has its own mimosa festival in February, with a Mimosa Queen election... and like other towns along the coast at the foot of l'Estérel, you'll have one foot in the azure Mediterranean and the other in the golden hills of the Massif du Tanneron forest above.

 At the tip of the bay you'll find the Château de la Napoule, a 14th-century fortress which owes much of its present-day state to a couple of American benefactors.
 Son of a Wall Street stockbroker, Henry Clews Jr was more or less disowned by his father for his artistic tendencies.

-He moved to the French Riviera with his wife in the early 20th century and was especially talented at sculpture (he studied with Auguste Rodin), adding his own "artistic touches" to the castle – watch for them as you visit.
+He moved to the French Riviera with his wife in the early 20th century and was a talented sculptor (he studied with Auguste Rodin), adding his own "artistic touches" to the castle – watch for them as you visit.

-They bought the chateau and renovated the rooms and the gardens, turning the complex into what we can see today.
+They bought the chateau and renovated the rooms and the gardens, turning the complex into the unique place we can see today.

 ADDITIONAL RESOURCES FOR MANDELIEU

 ➽ Where to stay: The Ilot du Golf BW Premier Collection is a fabulous boutique hotel if you like the "modern chic" look.
-Otherwise, check the private holiday listings and other hotels on booking.com.
+Otherwise, check out these private holiday listings and hotels.

 ➽ You're only half an hour by train from Cannes, if you'd like to hop over for the day and leave your car behind.